Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

             cmp #$cc
 ````

 `$3a` contains the high byte of the current scrolltext position in memory.
-As soon as the scrolltext position reaches `$cc00` the text position gets reset.
-This not only makes it hard to move the scrolltext around in memory, it also explains why Woodo had to use so many empty characters in his message:
+As soon as the scrolltext position reaches `$cc00` the text position resets.
+This not only makes it difficult to move the scrolltext to a different memory location, it also explains why Woodo had to use so many empty characters in his message:

 ```asm6502
 scrolltext